ellakoa/postcard-poem/content/posts/beautiful-sky.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: A walker climbs up a steep path on the rocky Jurassic coastline.
 The blue summer sky is dotted with small white cloudsT
-poem: |
+poem: |-
   Beautiful sky,

   So near and so far

-  From beneath feet to the most distant star
+  From beneath our feet to the most distant star

   Custodian of clouds and winds